LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 approximately 10% from 0 to 100 Celsius, which is acceptable for `tiny_adc`
 since the bias current is not critical.

+A different startup circuit is also used to minimize area consumption.
+This startup circuit relies on the `kick` node being precharged to VPWR when the circuit is enabled.
+As a result, `en` must be brought low for a short time by the control logic prior to enabling the circuit.
+This can be accomplished by asserting `rst_n` at the top level, then writing `4'b0000` to CSR address `4'h8`, since the default state of the CSRs disables all the PLLs after `rst_n` is asserted.

 <a name="adc_vref"></a>
 ### Reference voltage generator
 [Return to top](#toc)